-Performance of outcomes Acceptable outcomes Complies Comments and sub the rural landscap the area (c) is comm the scale ensurate to AO3.2 Residential density does not exceed two dwellings per lot and development is for: (a) a secondary dwelling; or (b) Caretaker's accommodation and includes building work or minor building work with a maximum gross floor area of 100m2; or (c) Rural worker's accommodation. n/a Not applicable.
-The application does not propose a dwelling house, nor will it change dwelling density.
-For assessab ole developme nt Site cover land; (b) is consis bulk and buildings surround and (c) appropri e in a manner efficient use of stent with the d scale of s in the ding area; ately s built and AO4 No acceptable outcome is provided. n/a Not applicable.
-This application is for reconfiguring a lot only.
-No buildings or structures are being proposed. and integrate established b of the Rural regard to: (a) roof form (b) eaves and (c) building colours and n and pitch; nd awnings; materials, and textures; and door size AO5 No acceptable outcome is provided. n/a Not applicable.
-This application is for reconfiguring a lot only.
-No buildings or structures are being proposed.
+Perfe ormance outcomes Acceptable outcomes Complies Comments (a) (b) (c) respects the nature and density of surrounding land use; is complementary and subordinate to the rural and natural landscape values of the area; and is commensurate to the scale and frontage of the site.
+AO3.2 Residential density does not exceed two dwellings per lot and development is for: (a) a secondary dwelling; or (b) Caretaker's accommodation and includes building work or minor building work with a maximum gross floor area of 100m2; or (c) Rural worker's accommodation.
+V The boundary realignment does not alter residential density.
+Both resultant lots will comply.
+For assessable developme nt Site cover dings and structures upy the site in a manner makes efficient use of land; is consistent with the bulk and scale of buildings in the surrounding area; and appropriately balances built and natural features.
+AO4 No acceptable outcome is provided. n/a The application does not propose any buildings or structures and it limited to the boundary realignment. and esta of th elopment complements integrates with the blished built character ne Rural zone, having rd to: roof form and pitch; eaves and awnings; building materials, colours and textures; and window and door size and location.
+AO5 No acceptable outcome is provided. n/a The application does not propose any buildings or structures and it limited to the boundary realignment.

-Performance outcomes Acceptable outcomes Complies Comments Amenity Amenity PO6 Development must not detract from the amenity of the local area, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-AO6 No acceptable outcome is provided. ~ The application is proposing four 60 hectare plus rural lots within the rural zone.
-The development is consistent with surrounding lots and will not impact on amenity.
+Performance outcomes Acceptable outcomes Complies Comments Amenity PO6 Development must not detract from the amenity of the local area, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
+AO6 No acceptable outcome is provided. ~ The resultant lots will be consistent with surrounding development and are not likely to detract from the established amenity of the local area.
 PO7 Development must take into account and seek to ameliorate any existing negative environmental impacts, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-AO7 No acceptable outcome is provided. n/a Not applicable.
-There are no known negative environmental impacts requiring amelioration.
+AO7 No acceptable outcome is provided. ~ There are no known existing negative environmental impacts requiring amelioration.